ybzenchenko/tg_alerts/README.md

 Possible next steps include:

-- CloudWatch health alarms and service monitoring.
+- Build dbt staging and analytical models on top of Athena.
+- Evaluate post-trigger price performance over multiple time horizons.
+- Convert analytical datasets from CSV to Parquet.
-- Automated tests for trigger logic.
+- Add automated tests for trigger logic.
+- Add CloudWatch health alarms.
-- CI/CD workflow for deployment.
+- Add CI/CD for deployment.
-- S3 lifecycle rules for historical candle retention.
+- Add S3 lifecycle rules for historical candle retention.
-- More efficient recent-prefix S3 discovery.
-- Containerization.
-- Additional trigger strategies.
+- Improve S3 prefix discovery for long-running deployments.
-- Metrics dashboard for alert frequency and system health.
+- Add dashboards for trigger frequency and performance.
+- Containerize runtime components.

 ---

 ## Disclaimer

-This repository is an educational and portfolio project for market-data analysis and alert generation.
+This repository is an educational and portfolio project for market-data engineering, monitoring, and analysis.

 It does not provide financial advice and does not execute cryptocurrency trades.